-- (1) The Regulator may investigate any actual, alleged or suspected contravention of- - (a) a provision of, or made under, this Ordinance, or - (b) a licence. - (2) For the purposes of an investigation the Regulator may- - (a) require the provision of information or documents, or - (b) enter premises and inspect, copy and retain documents. - (3) The Regulator may, with the approval of the Governor, appoint an agent- - (a) to conduct an investigation, and - (b) to exercise the Regulator's powers under this section in respect of that investigation, provided that such appointment must be for a specific time period and for a specific purpose.
+- (1) The Regulator may investigate any actual, alleged or suspected contravention of- - (a) any provision of this Ordinance, or a provision made or issued by virtue of this Ordinance, or - (b) a licence. - (2) For the purposes of an investigation the Regulator may- - (a) require the provision of information or documents, or - (b) enter premises and inspect, copy and retain documents on reasonable notice, save when to give notice would or would be likely to defeat the purpose of entry and subject always to section 10483. - (3) The Regulator may, with the approval of the Governor, appoint an agent or the police- - (a) to conduct an investigation, and - (b) to exercise the Regulator's powers under this section in respect of that investigation, provided that such appointment must be for a specific time period and for a specific purpose.